Skip to main content

 Yes!
 Webhooks are triggered for all events (delivery, bounce, open, click, etc.) regardless of whether the email was sent via SMTP or the API.

 Yes, you can send from any email address on a verified domain.
 Simply use the desired sender address in the “From” field.
+But make sure the domain is verified in your AutoSend account.

 Next Steps